mmagnus/emacs-env/README.md

     w3m-el - simple Emacs interface of w3m
     org-mode - keep notes, maintain ToDo lists, and do project planning in emacs

-## org-mode: out of order

-    org-mode - keep notes, maintain ToDo lists, and do project planning in emac

 ## ropemode: manually

     install manually from contrib/ropemode-0.2.tar.gz